Builder212/MotorShield/README.md

-My version of their code, with a few new features to use for a personal project.
+A modified version of their library.
+Mainly file structure editing for ease of debugging.